 How to use the script

-First, the set of N most frequent items are selected and exported along with their frequency in a csv file.
+First, the set of N most frequent items are selected and exported along with their frequency in a tsv file.

-Once cleaned, those two files can be later used in corpus list indexer script.
+Once cleaned, those files can be later used in corpus list indexer script.